Piracy kidnappings: Galaxy Leader hijacking & kidnapping (November 2023 – ongoing, April 2024)

 On November 19, 2023, while voyaging from Körfez, Turkey to Pipavav, India, Bahamian-flagged Galaxy Leader was hijacked by Houthis in the Red Sea.
 Armed hijackers boarded the vessel by military helicopter.
 25 crew were kidnapped, remaining in captivity as at April 23, 2024.

 Caribbean

 On April 4, 2024, Panama-flagged cargo ship Magalie was attacked in the Caribbean by two Haitian gangs: 5 Seconds and Taliban.
 (Unrelated to the Afghan Taliban.)
 The Magalie was captured by the armed gangs in the Varreux fuel terminal at Port-Au-Prince.
 The crew was taken hostage and food cargo was stolen.
 On April 7, the Haitian National Police stormed the seized freighter, engaging in a five-hour gun battle with the gangs, in which two police officers were injured and several of the two gang's members turned pirate were killed.
 The U.S.-owned ship was recovered by the Haitian police force.
-The fate of the crew and any other seafarers aboard the Magalie, who were all taken hostage, remained unknown.
+The crew, and any other seafarers aboard the Magalie, who were all taken hostage, remained as hostages, having been separated from their vessel prior.